clarkdave/clarkdave.net/content/posts/2012-02-14-building-a-static-blog-with-nanoc.md

 nanoc is simple to set up and use, but because it's so generic it doesn't (by default) do the things you might expect from a blog, like tags, archives, timestamps and the like.
 For something a bit more 'out the box', I'd suggest looking at [Jekyll](http://jekyllrb.com/), or [Octopress](http://octopress.org/) (which is even more feature-packed).

-I wanted to use nanoc as with it doesn't restrict your choice of template/rendering engine, and because it's so lightweight it stays out of the way and makes it easy to hammer into shape.
+I wanted to use nanoc as it doesn't restrict your choice of template/rendering engine, and because it's lightweight and gets out of the way, making it easy to hammer into shape.
 In this post I'll explain how to flex nanoc into a simple blogging platform.

 <!-- more -->